newhavenrb/conferences/01_Writing_A_Rails_Engine.md

 Rails and Merb merge on 12/23/2008
 Concepts of merb, including engines, were built into rails core

-The Russian Doll Pattern
+The Russian Doll Pattern by Carl Lerche and Yehuda Katz Apps within apps
-Carlhuda
-Apps within apps

 Ruby Summer of Code 2010
-Piotr Sarnacki used Russian Doll Pattern and implemented it in rails Mentor by Carl, Jose and Yahuda
+Piotr Sarnacki used Russian Doll Pattern and implemented it in rails Mentored by Carl, Yehuda and Jose Valim

 Bogdan Gaza rebuilt MerbAdmin